 In order to teach, tutor and guide their children they must spend double or triple the amount of time learning and relearning in order to help their children effectively.
 This is especially difficult for homeschooling parents.

-If you can manage back to school week and the school year without any of the restrictions above, be thankful.
-About 15% of the population can’t including me.
+If you can manage back to school week and the school year without any of the restrictions above, be thankful, between 15% and 35% of the population can’t.
+I share this information to raise awareness and because I struggled with back to school season for a long time and no one cared or understood why I couldn’t be a “normal” mom.

 The World Health Organization says that as much as 24% of global disease is caused by environmental exposures.